 Dorset Theatre Festival’s New Play Development Program works with playwrights from conception to production, providing an incubator to help nurture new voices to speak from their own experience, engaging ideas that come from and return to our community.

-Dorset Theatre Festival also nationally engages new play development.
+Dorset Theatre Festival also engages with national new play development.
 Click here to read Board Member Mary-Anne Van Degna’s reflection on the 2017 Colorado New Play Summit.

-Our New Play Reading Series features three established writers in public readings of new work in development.
-Writers are invited to spend several days at our Farmhouse Retreat with their chosen team of actors and director, in an atmosphere in which there is no pressure for performance results – only a respect for process itself as the end goal.
+Dorset Theatre Festival’s New Play Reading Series features three established writers in public readings of new work in development.
+Writers are invited to spend several days in creative retreat at a scenic Dorset farmhouse with their chosen team of actors and director in an atmosphere in which there is no pressure for performance results: only a respect for process itself as the end goal.
 The culmination of this work is a public sharing of their exploration of a new work with our New Play Reading Series subscribers.
-In a short time, this series has become a successful, vibrant and anticipated aspect of our summer program offerings.
-New Play Highlights
+In a short time, this series has become a successful, vibrant. and anticipated aspect of our summer program offerings.
+Click to view new play development highlights from this series.

 Annual Writers Retreat